-Fatigue may be the result of simply poor diet and a lack of exercise.
-You may think that exercise is the last thing you want to do when you have low energy.
-However, getting the blood pumping with just a 30-minute walk can put a spring in your step.
-Regular exercise can decrease fatigue and improve your sleeping patterns.
+Fatigue may result from poor diet and a lack of exercise.
+Exercise might be the last thing you want to do with low energy.
+But getting the blood pumping with just a 30-minute walk can put a spring in your step.
+Regular exercise can decrease fatigue and improve the quality of your sleep.

 Diet is a big factor in fighting fatigue.
 Make sure to eat breakfast.
 A diet of fruits and vegetables, nuts and seeds, whole grains, lean protein, and plenty of water can give you much more energy.
 Fried food, high-fat foods, and highly processed foods like candy, chips, and soda should be avoided.
 These foods can drain energy levels and give you sugar highs and lows that result in fatigue.